Turbul3nce/CTF_Challenges/web/Spookifier/README.md

 ## Exploit

 It sends a crafted GET request to the specified target URL, exploiting a vulnerability in the application's handling of user input within the 'text' parameter.
-The payload utilizes Python's class and method reflection to execute the command 'cat flag.txt', attempting to read and print the contents of a 'flag.txt' file on the server.
+The SSTI payload utilizes Python's class and method reflection to execute the command 'cat flag.txt', attempting to read and print the contents of a 'flag.txt' file on the server.

 ## More Information